Suspect in Brooklyn subway train shooting has been arrested, officials say

 The motive of the shooting is not yet known.

+James has been charged by complaint in Brooklyn federal court with violating a law that prohibits terrorist and other violent attacks against a mass transportation system, according to Breon Peace, US Attorney for the Eastern District of New York.
+He will be arraigned in federal court in Brooklyn and, if convicted, could spend life in prison, Peace said.

+James has nine prior arrests in New York dating from 1992 to 1998, including possession of burglary tools, criminal sex act, and theft of service, NYPD Chief of Detectives James Essig said.
+He also had three arrests in New Jersey in 1991, 1992 and 2007 for trespassing, larceny and disorderly conduct, Essig said.

-The city issued an emergency alert to residents Wednesday saying James is "wanted" and asking the public for tips.
-The US Marshals Service joined the manhunt as well, a spokesperson told CNN.
+The arrest came hours after officials elevated James from a "person of interest" to a suspect in the shooting and less than a day after authorities launched a manhunt for his whereabouts.
+Earlier, the city issued an emergency alert to residents Wednesday saying James is "wanted" and asking the public for tips.

-"We're going to catch this person," Adams said on CNN's "New Day" on Wednesday morning.
-"We're going to bring him to justice and hold him responsible for this horrific act on innocent people that are utilizing our subway system."

 The subway shooting represents a long-feared nightmare scenario for New York City, which relies heavily on its mass transit system.
 Subway ridership cratered during the Covid pandemic as many workers stayed home, and ridership has not returned to its pre-pandemic levels, in part due to wariness over an increase in violence on the transit system.